A Thick Volatile Atmosphere on the Ultrahot Super-Earth TOI-561 b: Theoretical Modeling of Planet's Emission Spectrum

-The measured dayside temperature of TOI-561~b is $\gtrsim 1000$ K lower than the maximum possible ``bare rock'' temperature of 2950~K, which combined with the rejection of a thin rock vapor atmosphere is indicative of cooling effects from a thick atmosphere.
-This scenario can be explained by a combination of heat transport to the nightside, a non-zero Bond albedo and/or non-grey opacity in the atmosphere.
-Since the observed 3-5 micron range does not probe the peak blackbody emission of the planet ($\sim$1-2 microns), opacity windows in the optical to near-infrared allow the atmosphere to cool significantly.
-That is, in the case of a non-inverted temperature profile (increasing temperature with depth), optical/near-infrared opacity windows would probe the deeper, hotter regions of the atmosphere, while the (more opaque) 3-5 micron range would probe the cooler, shallower regions.
+The measured dayside temperature of TOI-561~b is $\gtrsim 1000$~K lower than the maximum possible ``bare-rock'' temperature of 2950~K, which, combined with the rejection of a thin-rock-vapor atmosphere, is indicative of cooling effects from a thick atmosphere.
+This scenario can be explained by a combination of heat transport to the nightside, a nonzero Bond albedo, and/or nongray opacity in the atmosphere.
+Since the observed 3-5~$\mu$m range does not probe the peak blackbody emission of the planet ($\sim$1-2~$\mu$m), opacity windows in the optical to near-infrared allow the atmosphere to cool significantly.
+That is, in the case of a noninverted temperature profile (increasing temperature with depth), optical/near-infrared opacity windows would probe the deeper, hotter regions of the atmosphere, while the (more opaque) 3-5~$\mu$m range would probe the cooler, shallower regions.

 We therefore investigate whether volatile-rich atmospheric compositions are consistent with the data.
-We consider three volatile-rich atmospheric compositions consisting of 100\% H$_2$O, 0.1\% H$_2$O + 99.9\% O$_2$, and 50\% H$_2$O + 50\% CO$_2$.
-The 100\% H$_2$O and 0.1\% H$_2$O + 99.9\% O$_2$ models match the data reasonably well, with reduced chi-square values of 3.2/2.0/1.7 and 1.8/1.5/3.1, respectively, for the \texttt{Eureka!}/\texttt{ExoTIC JEDI 1}/\texttt{ExoTIC JEDI 2} reductions.
-The model containing CO$_2$ provides a less good fit (reduced chi-square of 4.0 or 5.3 for each reduction), owing to the CO$_2$ absorption feature at 4.5 microns, which deviates from the observed spectrum.
+We consider three volatile-rich atmospheric compositions, consisting of 100\% H$_2$O, 0.1\% H$_2$O + 99.9\% O$_2$, and 50\% H$_2$O + 50\% CO$_2$.
+The 100\% H$_2$O and 0.1\% H$_2$O + 99.9\% O$_2$ models match the data reasonably well, with reduced chi-square values of 3.2/2.0/1.7 and 1.8/1.5/3.1, respectively, for the \texttt{Eureka!}/\texttt{ExoTiC JEDI 1}/\texttt{ExoTiC JEDI 2} reductions.
+The model containing CO$_2$ provides a less good fit (reduced chi-square of 4.0 or 5.3 for each reduction), owing to the CO$_2$ absorption feature at 4.5~$\mu$m, which deviates from the observed spectrum.
 The models plotted in Figure \ref{fig:spectrum} assume efficient day-night heat redistribution, though at these high temperatures, a lower redistribution efficiency is also possible.
-In the lower efficiency case, a non-zero Bond albedo would be required to cool the dayside to the observed temperatures, e.g., as a result of silicate clouds \citep[e.g.][]{Lee2025_silicate_clouds}.
+In the lower-efficiency case, a nonzero Bond albedo would be required to cool the dayside to the observed temperatures, e.g., as a result of silicate clouds \citep[e.g.,][]{Lee2025_silicate_clouds}.